Welcome to the seventh block reveal for the Sew Let’s QAL

 - Reading through all the directions on this (or any other pattern) before beginning will mean that you’re less likely to have any problems making this block.

-- On the spray head section, you can control the size of the spray head by how you trim the block to 3″.
+- On the spray head section, you can control the size of the spray head by how you trim the block.
 I’ve made the pieces extra large so you can play with the block to determine just how big or little you want the spray head to be.

 - I thought I’d take this time to discuss some very important pressing matters.
 I’ll take a closer look at the correct ways I’ve learned to press and iron because pressing and ironing are two different methods of removing wrinkles from cloth.